 As you train, monitor three different areas.
 First, and most obvious, track how much distance you can cover comfortably, how your body responds to breaks, and what kinds of food provide you the energy you need.
 Second, keep a close eye on your feet, watching for blisters and other hot spots.
 Your goal here is to gradually build up calluses to help prevent blistering on the camino.
 Third, test your gear and clothing, making sure your pack fits properly, the weight is manageable, and your clothes don’t chafe. (from Perazzoli and Whitson, The Northern Caminos)

 The most important practical matter is that you start walking a lot.
 A lot!
 Start gradually but add distance sooner than later.
 Don’t take the buses from downtown to campus; most of you should be able to comfortably walk that distance by mid-quarter, if not sooner.
+(You just have to get up earlier, which is another practice you will need in your repertoire while on teh Camino.)
 Start walking good distances no later later than the first week of the winter quarter; earlier is better.
 On El Camino you will generally walk day after day after day.
-Whenever it is practicable, learn what that “day after day” is really like: take a nice long walk one day, enjoy the solid night’s rest that will be your reward, then wake up and go for another long walk the next day.
+Whenever it is practicable, learn right now what that “day after day” is really like: take a nice long walk one day, enjoy the solid night’s rest that will be your reward, then wake up and go for another long walk the next day.
 Buy your shoes and socks (see below) early and walk to break them, and your feet, in.
 And, as soon as possible, begin walking with weight: Fill your pack, add weight to the pack gradually along with adding distance to your walks; learn how to adjust the pack; walk on sidewalks, rural roads, trails, rocky paths, beaches.
 If you get blisters, be thankful that you have the opportunity to learn how to treat them.
 (For which, see http://www.peterrobins.co.uk/walking/blisters.html among many other helpful advice sites.)
 Remember that a blister is actually a burn and must be treated, and respected, as a burn and not just a “sore.”
 A blister will eventually become a more or less open wound and, as such, a route for infections.
 Take care, monitor closely and, when possible, keep walking (but, again, “track how much distance you can cover comfortably”).

 Good general advice: Eat well, stay healthy, smile more.
 Be sensible, in both senses: pay attention to what your senses are telling you about your condition and don’t be foolish.
 (Another student wrote to say he took better care of himself on El Camino than he ever did in Olympia.
 You probably will too, but you can start taking better care right now, just after you push away from the screen and stand up on your own feet.)